 You could also provide evidence from someone who is not a medical practitioner, e.g. a dentist.
 Your employer will decide whether or not this evidence is acceptable.
 If your employer has any doubts, they may still ask for a medical certificate from your GP.

-With effect from 26th October 2015 we are no longer able to accept requests over the telephone for either a medical sick certificate or fit to return to work certificate.
+We are unable to accept requests over the telephone for either a medical sick certificate or fit to return to work certificate.

 We shall now require this request in writing.
 To access the relevant form(s) for completion, please see below: